-A general study of the present-day structure and varieties of Portuguese, together with a study of the general linguistic background.
+A general study of the present day structure and varieties of Portuguese, together with a study of the general linguistic background.

 Candidates will be required to answer three questions, at least one from each section.
-Further information and

 Pg.
 2. Introduction to Lusophone literature